Kate Holbrook

 Kate Holbrook (January 13, 1972 – August 20, 2022) was an American historian and writer.
 She worked as the managing historian of women's history in the Church History Department (CHD) of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Early life

 Holbrook was born in Santa Barbara, California, on January 13, 1972, to Kathleen Stewart and Robert Holbrook.
 Her father left the family six weeks after she was born, and she was raised by her mother and grandmother, Belle Fillmore Stewart.
 Her mother later moved to Utah and Holbrook attended schools in Provo.
-After a stint as an LDS missionary in Samara, Russia, she studied at Brigham Young University.
+After serving as an LDS Church missionary in Samara, Russia, she studied at Brigham Young University.
 Holbrook then obtained a Master of Divinity from Harvard Divinity School, before being awarded a Doctor of Philosophy in religious studies from Boston University.

 Career

 Holbrook's primary research interests were focused on religion, gender, and food.
 She was the first recipient of the Eccles Fellowship in Mormon Studies at the University of Utah.
 While at Harvard College, she was voted Teaching Fellow of the Year.